-- (a) cause a notice of the request to be made to the Aircraft Accident Investigation Board; or - 25 (b) in camera, examine the onboard recording and give the Aircraft Accident Investigation Board a reasonable opportunity to make representations with regard to it; and - (c)if the judicial inquest or person designated to conduct a 30 public inquiry concludes in the circumstances of the case, that the proper administration of justice outweighs the privilege attached to the onboard recording by virtue of this section, order the production and discovery of the onboard recording, subject to such restrictions or 35 conditions as the judicial inquest or person designated to conduct a public inquiry considers appropriate, and may require any person to give evidence that relates to the onboard recording.
+- (a) cause a notice of the request to be made to the Aircraft Accident Investigation Board; or - (b) in camera, examine the on-board recording and give the Aircraft Accident Investigation Board a reasonable opportunity to make representations with regard to it; and - (c) if the judicial inquest or person designated to conduct a public inquiry concludes in the circumstances of the case, that the proper administration of justice outweighs the privilege attached to the on-board recording by virtue of this section, order the production and discovery of the on-board recording, subject to such restrictions or conditions as the judicial inquest or person designated to conduct a public inquiry considers appropriate, and may require any person to give evidence that relates to the on-board recording.

-Access by Aircraft Accident Investigation Board

-59. Notwithstanding section sixty-four, any onboard recording that relates to a civil aircraft accident or serious aircraft incident being investigated under this Act shall be released to the Accident Investigation Board on request for purposes of identification of accident deficiency.
+Powers of public inquiry, judicial inquest relating to on-board recording Access by Aircraft Accident Investigation Board 59.
+Notwithstanding section sixty-four, any on-board recording that relates to a civil aircraft accident or serious aircraft incident being investigated under this Act shall be released to the Accident Investigation Board on request for purposes of identification of accident deficiency.

-Use of onboard recording by Aircraft Accident Investigation Board

-Notwithstanding section fifty-nine, the Aircraft Accident Investigation Board may make use of any onboard recording obtained under this Act as it considers necessary in the interests of civil aviation safety, but shall not knowingly communicate or permit it to be communicated to anyone that is unrelated to the causes or 10 contributing factors of the civil aircraft accident or serious aircraft incident under investigation or to the identification of accident deficiencies.
+Use of onboard recording by Aircraft Accident Investigation Board 60.
+Notwithstanding section fifty-nine, the Aircraft Accident Investigation Board may make use of any on-board recording obtained under this Act as it considers necessary in the interests of civil aviation safety, but shall not knowingly communicate or permit it to be communicated to anyone that is unrelated to the causes or contributing factors of the civil aircraft accident or serious aircraft incident under investigation or to the identification of accident deficiencies.